 Extension of scope

-When an ExTL wishes to extend its acceptance to further standards accepted for use in the IECEx Certified Equipment Scheme, an application shall be made to the Secretary of the ExMC..
+When an ExTL wishes to extend its acceptance to further standards accepted for use in the IECEx Certified Equipment Scheme, an application shall be made to the ExMC Secretary using Form F-011.

 The ExMC Secretary in consultation with the IECEx Executive shall decide whether the extension may require a full or limited assessment, on the basis of the information thus available.
+A decision shall also be taken whether acceptance of the scope extension requires approval of ExMC.
 Decisions shall be reported to the next ExMC meeting.

 Re-assessment